Timmydee/datafetch/README.md

-# Boost Your Next.js Skills: Mastering Data Fetching with the Fakestore API
+# Boost Your Next.js Skills: Learn How I Mastered Data Fetching with the Fakestore API

 Welcome to the repository for the code accompanying the article "Boost Your Next.js Skills: Mastering Data Fetching with the Fakestore API".
 This repository contains the code examples and implementations discussed in the article, showcasing various data fetching techniques using Next.js and the Fakestore API.